-The purpose of this document is to define how Congregation Or Tzion adheres to the laws of kashrut in the purchasing, preparation, and serving of food for events sponsored by the synagogue, congregational affiliated groups, and all private rental parties and caterers that use OR Tzion for both member and non-member functions.
-As a Conservative congregation, linked with the United SYnagogue of Conservative Judaism, one of our most sacred obligations is to inspire, teach, and uphold the laws, traditions, values and customs of Judaism.
+The purpose of this document is to define how Congregation Or Tzion adheres to the laws of kashrut in the purchasing, preparation, and serving of food for events sponsored by the synagogue, congregational affiliated groups, and all private rental parties and caterers that use Or Tzion for both member and non-member functions.
+As a Conservative congregation, linked with the United Synagogue of Conservative Judaism, one of our most sacred obligations is to inspire, teach, and uphold the laws, traditions, values, and customs of Judaism.
 The Mitzvah of Kashrut, one of the basic tenets of Conservative Judaism.
-While we recognize different members of our community observe Kashrut in different ways, it is our goal to make sure that everyone who enter Congregation Or Tzion, be they members of guests of our community are comfortable in both participating in and eating at all events and programs.
-These rules and customs that are listed below will apply and will be implemented both at the synagogue and in member homes or in other locations when they are COngregation Or Tzion programs.
+While we recognize different members of our community observe Kashrut in different ways, it is our goal to make sure that everyone who enters Congregation Or Tzion, be they members of guests of our community are comfortable in both participating in and eating at all events and programs.
+These rules and customs that are listed below will apply and will be implemented both at the synagogue and in member homes or in other locations when they are Congregation Or Tzion programs.

 Our community’s mashgiach is Rabbi Caplan.
 The mashgiach is the one who supervises all Kashrut in the building and approves all food at all events on premises or associated with the synagogue.

 Our building has separate kitchens– one for dairy and one for meat.
-All events in the synagogue, which require use of our synagogue kitchens (even when using an outside approved kosher caterer) can be dairy or pareve or meat.
+All events in the synagogue, which require the use of our synagogue kitchens (even when using an outside approved kosher caterer) can be dairy or pareve or meat.
 All caterers must be approved by Rabbi Caplan.